Perfect Homemade Cold Brew

 • TOTAL

-This takes between 12 to 24 hours (we recommend 16), but it is completely worth it.
-Just 5 to 10 minutes of hands-on time the night before pays off big in the morning with rich, ultra-smooth coffee concentrate that can be mixed with water (or milk) for a great cup of iced coffee.
-We recommend a ratio of 1 part coffee concentrate to 2 parts water (mixed and served over ice), but you may find that’s too strong (or, if you’re a serious coffee drinker, too weak).
-Once you’ve got your concentrate, you can play around with a ratio that works for you.
-One more note, cold brew is highly caffeinated — more than your regular cup of hot coffee.
+Our ideal cold brew ratio is 1 part coffee concentrate to 2 parts water (mixed and served over ice), but you may find that’s too strong (or, if you’re a serious coffee drinker, too weak), so play around with a ratio that works for you.
+One more note: Cold brew is highly caffeinated—more than your regular cup of hot coffee.

 You Will Need

-28 ounces (830 ml or 3-1/2 cups) cold filtered water
+28 ounces (830ml or 3 ½ cups) cold filtered water

 Directions

-• Make Concentrate
+• Make Cold Brew Concentrate

-3Gently stir the coffee and water — some coffee experts say metal can affect the brew so use a non-metal utensil if you can.
+3Gently stir the coffee and water — some coffee experts say metal can affect the brew, so use a non-metal utensil if you can.
 Cover with the lid of the French press — without pressing down.
 Or, cover with plastic wrap.

 • Make Coffee from Concentrate